 We provide expertise and consultation for the following:

-- Dietary assessment tools and analytic methodology
+- Dietary assessment and analysis methods

 - Interviewer training

-- Physical activity data collection
+- Physical activity data collection and analysis

 Dietary Data Collection Methods